Meet the Team

-Selina Sharpe M.A., B.Ed., Dip.Theo – is a retired Executive Headteacher now working as an education consultant.
+Selina Sharpe M.A., B.Ed., Dip.Theo – is a retired Executive headteacher now working as an education consultant.
 She started her career as a tutor in Adult education, moving into the primary sector as a teacher in the late 80’s.
-Having worked in the education field for approx 30 years, Selina has extensive knowledge and understanding of school systems in the UK.
+Having worked in the education field for approx 30 years, Selina has extensive knowledge and understanding of the school system in the UK.
 To broaden her education repertoire, Selina traveled to the USA to teach at an elementary school in Irvington.
 While in the USA she shared her expertise speaking at conferences and undertaking media interviews.